router5/router5/README.md

 router.start();
 ```

-Under the hood, it simply add a plugin to your router instance so your router
+Under the hood, it simply adds a plugin to your router instance so your router
-dispatch actions on transition start, error, success and cancel.
-It also relay
+dispatches actions on transition start, error, success and cancel (You can read more about router5 plugins [here](http://router5.github.io/docs/plugins.html)).
-`navigateTo` actions to the router.
+It also relay `navigateTo` actions to the router.

 ## router5Reducer

-A simple reducer which is added by `router5Middleware`.
-It will manage a piece of your state with the following data attributes:
+A simple reducer which is added by `router5Middleware`. __Note:__  use `router` for your reducer key name, other names are not yet supported.
+`router5Reducer` will manage a piece of your state containing the following data attributes:

 - route
 - previousRoute
 - transitionRoute (the current transitioning route)
-- transitionError
+- transitionError (the last error which occured)

+`route` and `previousRoute` have a `name`, `params` and `path` properties.

 ## Actions